jsdelivrbot/tutorial/docs/1-helloWorld/1-helloWorld.md

 5. In the browser, return to the home page (e.g. <a href='http://127.0.0.1:8887' target='_blank'>http://127.0.0.1:8887</a>).
 In VS Code, open `/helloworld-webroot/page/one/_hello.md` and prefix the text with 'Hello World!'
 Save the file.
 In the same folder, inspect _hello.html.
 Prepros will have _preprocessed_ your edited _markdown_ file to HTML.
 Refresh the browser and see the edits.
 Search Google for 'Markdown syntax'.

 6. Optional: Use Prepros to auto-refresh on edits.
-In Prepros, click on the arrows on the right side of the prepros project name 'helloworld-webroot', check 'Sync Browsers' and click 'Preview'.
+In Prepros, click on the arrows on the right side of the Prepros project name 'helloworld-webroot', check 'Sync Browsers' and click 'Preview'.
 (Or rightclick on 'helloworld-webroot' and select 'Open Live Preview.')
-A browser should open and display the Home page.
+A browser should open and display the home page.
 In VS Code, edit and save `_hello.md` again.
 The opened browser should refresh and include your changes.